 • Treehouse Treehouse invites the viewer into a space of beauty that encourages us to wonder about the world and each other.
 Imagine a world in which we all can flourish, and are connected to nature and one another.
 This multisensory, collaborative installation is a portal for reflection, reconnection, remembrance and dialogue.

-• Blueberries and Cherries blueberries + cherries invites politically diverse guests to break bread and talk to each other face-to-face over a home cooked meal. the goal: to understand the things that influence our votes and to find ways to bridge the vast ideological gap that plagues our country. we engage in civil discourse that is unfiltered by the lens of political punditry and by the anonymity and bias of social media.
+• Blueberries and Cherries Inviting politically diverse guests to break bread and talk to each other face-to-face over a home cooked meal. the goal: to understand the things that influence our votes and to find ways to bridge the vast ideological gap that plagues our country.
+We engage in civil discourse that is unfiltered by the lens of political punditry and by the anonymity and bias of social media.

 • Hello, Neighbor!
 Video portraits capturing the spirit of the Southwest neighborhood through storytelling and memory sharing.